alstat/Yunir.jl/docs/src/man/text_alignment.md

 ```@raw html
 <img src="https://github.com/alstat/Yunir.jl/raw/main/docs/src/assets/alignment1.png" align="center"/>
 ```
-The result of the alignment is a list of group of 60 characters of reference text indicated by the Arabic character ١, and the target texts indicated by the Arabic character ٢.
-If the character matches, a Alif (i.e., ا) is inserted between the rows of reference and target characters.
-If a tatweel (i.e., "ـ") is present in the target row, it means those tatweels represent the deletion of characters from the reference texts.
-If a tatweel is present in the reference text, it means an insertion of characters was done in target text.
-If both characters of target and reference texts are not matched, then a space is inserted between their rows.
+The result of the alignment is a list of group of reference text indicated by the Arabic character ١, and the target texts indicated by the Arabic character ٢.
+If the characters of reference and target match, a Alif (i.e., ا) between their rows is placed.
+Further, if a tatweel (i.e., "ـ") is present in the target text, it means those tatweels represent the deletion of characters from the reference text.
+On the other hand, if a tatweel is present in the reference text, it means an insertion of characters was done in the target text.
+Lastly, if both characters of target and reference texts do not match, a space is inserted between their rows.

 ### Alignment statistics
 From the results above, we can extract the score of alignment which is a